code-with-amitk/Code-examples/DS_Questions/Data_Structures/Hash_Tables/README.md

 Enrollment-Number(Key)  -> hash_function ->  Bucket-3
 ```

-<a name=hc></a>
 ## Hash Collision
 When hash function provides same index or value for 2 different keys.
-<a name=sc></a>
+<a name=sc1></a>
 ### Solution-1: Seperate Chaining
-Each cell of HT point to a linked list of records that have same hash function value.
+Each cell of HT point to a **DOUBLY LINKED LIST** of records that have same hash function value.
 This requires additional memory outside the table.
+- _Complexities:_
+  - Insert(x): O(1).
+Insert at head of LL
+  - Search(x): O(n).
+Need to search complete list
+  - Delete(x): O(1).
+Assumed we are at element in chain, we delete x. copy prev to next pointer.
+In singly LL we need O(n) time to search prev node.
-- *Advantages:* Simple implementation, Space will never exhaust, Less sensitive to hash function
+- _Advantages:_ Simple implementation, Space will never exhaust, Less sensitive to hash function
-- *Disadvantages:*
+- _Disadvantages:_
   - Once LL/chain grows long, performance will degrade search time=O(n)
   - Space wastage, some parts of hash table may never be used
   - Devotes huge amount of memory to pointers.
 This is space that could be used to make the table larger